dave111111111/CPU_AI_Telegram/README.md

 Feel free to use this guide in your GitHub README to help others create their Telegram bots and obtain API tokens.

+### Download LLM

+To download the model the code will automatically start to download them from the gpt4all and TTS github, they OCCUPY MUCH SPACE, so # out some links of site, infact the most heavy files are the llms models This is the python file `download.py`.

 ### Running the Chatbot

 To start the chatbot, use the following command `python chatbot.py`.

 ## 💡 Functionalities